 6. Artistic Pathways

-Consider creating artistic pathways with stones or decomposed granite.
+Consider creating artistic pathways with stones or decomposed granite, inspired by the calming blue and beige palette.
 These elements guide foot traffic and add an organized look to your desert garden.
 Materials like gravel and flagstone are excellent for this purpose, requiring little upkeep while enduring harsh climates.

 7. Water Features for Contrast